BitlyTwiser/tinyORM/README.md

 Note: If the ID is present, the attributes are ignored!
 Th record with the ID that matches will be deleted

 ### BulkDelete:
-THough not a common use case, you can delete all values in a table, you can pass an empty slice of a specific model to the BulkDelete function.
+Though not a common use case, you can delete all values in a table, you can pass an empty slice of a specific model to the BulkDelete function.

 Example:
 ```